 Any trusts set up by formerly domiciled residents whilst they were non-UK domiciled are now within the scope of UK IHT.
-In addition, formerly domiciled residents will not be able to benefit from the trust protections, asset rebasing or cleansing relief for mixed fund bank accounts, as set out below.
+In addition, formerly domiciled residents will not be able to benefit from the trust protections, asset rebasing, or cleansing relief for mixed fund bank accounts, as set out below.

-Individuals who became deemed domiciled from 6 April 2017 under the 15/20 year test will be able to rebase their directly held foreign assets to their market value as at 5 April 2017 subject to various conditions being met,
+Individuals who became deemed domiciled from 6 April 2017 under the 15/20 year test will be able to rebase their directly held foreign assets to their market value as at 5 April 2017, subject to various conditions being met.

 Cleansing of overseas mixed fund bank accounts

-UK residential property owned by non-resident companies and other non-UK resident structures
+IHT and UK residential property owned by non-resident companies and other non-UK resident structures

 This means that IHT will be chargeable in a number of additional circumstances, for example, where the individual dies whilst owning such a company's shares, where such a company's shares are gifted into or out of a trust, and on the ten-year anniversary of the trust if the trustees own shares in a non-UK resident company that in turn owns a UK property.